paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-5a-protection-and-conservation-of-wildlife.md

 (5) **Date of initial appointment**

-  (A) *In general* — The members of the Task Force shall be appointed not later than 180 days after the date on which the study is completed under subsection (c).
+  (A) *In general* — The members of the Task Force shall be appointed not later than 90 days after December 23, 2024.
+The efforts of the Task Force shall not be contingent on the completion of the study required by subsection (c).

   (B) *Notification* — On appointment of the members of the Task Force, the Co-Chairs of the Task Force shall notify the Chairs and Ranking Members of the Committees on Environment and Public Works and Agriculture, Nutrition, and Forestry of the Senate and Natural Resources and Agriculture of the House of Representatives.